What will happen to Queen’s corgis now?

 Her Majesty leaves behind three surviving dogs – two corgis and one dorgi

-For 85 years, from 1933 to 2018, Queen Elizabeth II owned at least one corgi – a dog breed that became as synonymous with Her Majesty as Buckingham Palace.
+For most of her life, Queen Elizabeth II has owned at least one corgi – a dog breed now as synonymous with Her Majesty as Buckingham Palace.

-But, even then, Her Majesty wasn’t completely without canine affection.
-At that time, two dorgis, Vulcan and Candy, survived 12-year-old Whisper’s death – the dorgi being a product of one of the Queen’s corgis mating with one of the dachshunds of her sister, Princess Margaret.
-Vulcan has since passed away, but Candy survives.
+Two dorgis - the product of one of the Queen’s corgis mating with dachshunds owned by her sister, Princess Margaret - called Vulcan and Candy, remained after 12-year-old Whisper’s death.
+Vulcan has since died, but Candy survives.

-But the corgi love affair turned out to not be over – in 2021, while her husband Prince Philip was hospitalised, the Queen was given two corgi puppies, which she named Fergus and Muick.
+But corgis were welcomed back into the Queen’s household in 2021, while her husband Prince Philip was hospitalised, when she was given two puppies, which she named Fergus and Muick.

 In 2015, it was reported that the Queen was intentionally not planning to add more dogs to her brood.
 After one of her last corgis died in 2012, she told horse trainer Monty Roberts that she didn’t want to have any more young dogs because “she didn’t want to leave any young dog behind.
 She wanted to put an end to it”.